 What are the possible side effects of vorinostat (Zolinza)?

-Stop using vorinostat and call your doctor at once if you have any of these serious side effects:
+Stop using vorinostat and call your doctor at once if you have a serious side effect such as:

 What are the precautions when taking vorinostat (Zolinza)?